Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Customs formalities – Pets entering the UK from outside the European Community

 Owners of pets entering the UK from outside the EU are required to complete Customs formalities.
 An agent, travel company or airline will do this for you for a fee.
 You are advised to discuss these charges before you travel as they might be included as part of a package.
-These charges are not made by the UK Government.

 Alternatively if you want to make your own arrangements you should contact the Customs authorities at your arrival point in the UK to obtain details of the necessary procedures.